Nikola-Milovic/ConfessionApp/README.md

   * [ViewModel][17] - Store UI-related data that isn't destroyed on app rotations.
 Easily schedule asynchronous tasks for optimal execution.
 * [UI][30] - Details on why and how to use UI Components in your apps - together or separate
-  * [Animations & Transitions][31] - Move widgets and transition between screens.
+  * [Material][32] - Material Components for Android is a drop-in replacement for Android's Design Support Library.
   * [Fragment][34] - A basic unit of composable UI.
   * [Layout][35] - Layout widgets using different algorithms.
+  * [RefreshLayout][93] - Layout with swipe to refresh functionality
   * [Lottie][99] - Lottie is a mobile library for Android and iOS that parses Adobe After Effects animations and renders them natively on mobile
 * Third party
-  * [Kotlin Coroutines][91] for managing background threads with simplified code and reducing needs for callbacks
+  * [Kotlin Coroutines][91] - Managing background threads with simplified code and reducing needs for callbacks
+  * [Timber][92] - Logger with a small, extensible API which provides utility on top of Android's normal Log class.
+  * [Retrofit][94] - A type-safe HTTP client for Android and Java

 [0]: https://developer.android.com/jetpack/components
 [1]: https://developer.android.com/topic/libraries/support-library/packages#v7-appcompat